 Each pallet board was secured from the front with three wood screws, one in each stringer.

 Did you notice that I turned the crib posts upside down?
 Those are the legs of the crib posts sticking up.
 It doesn’t look much like a garden gate, does it?

 Cut arch to the faux garden gate

 Because I want the gas meter cover to resemble a garden gate, I made it have an arch like the pallet bench that’s on the opposite side of the backyard.
 I used the same twin headboard for this project.

 In order to give some height to the garden gate sides, I decided to add the finials to the top.
 Remember, this is actually the legs of the crib posts.

 This handy drill bit gauge is helpful to figure out what size bit I need to match the dowel.
-Using an irwin quick clamp keeps my hands safe while drilling the hole into the finial.
+Using an Irwin quick clamp keeps my hands safe while drilling the hole into the wooden finial.
 Gorilla Wood Glue secures the finial.

 Even though I wanted light coverage, sort of like a whitewash look, I decided that it would be easiest if I used my Homeright Super Finish Max.
 The paint was diluted slightly with water.
 I prefer to paint the back of my project first, then I turn it around and lean it lightly on the sawhorse.

 The adjustable spray tip comes in really handy on a project like this.
 I was able to switch from a horizontal spray pattern on the board slats to a vertical spray pattern while I was spraying the posts.

 Spray paint gate hardware